A Residual Bootstrap for Conditional Value-at-Risk: Numerical Illustration

+Figure \ref{fig:4.2}(b) plots the histogram of the residuals with the normal distribution superimposed.
+Further, we test the condition that the innovations are iid (see Assumption \ref{as:4.5}\eqref{as:4.5.1}) with the generalized run tests of \cite{cho2011generalized}.\footnote{The implementation of the tests is available on the website of the first author.} These tests are particularly suitable in this case since they can be based on the residuals and are sensitive against a wide range of alternatives.
+The test statistic of the sup-norm based test is $0.40$, which corresponds to a p-value of $0.27$. consequently, one cannot reject the null hypothesis of iid innovations at any common significance level.
+Similarly, the generalized run test based on the $L_1$-norm cannot be rejected at a $10\%$ significance level.

-Next, we perform a rolling window analysis starting with subperiod January 1, 1998 -- December 31, 2017 and ending with subperiod July 8, 1998 -- June 30, 2018.
-We have $125$ subperiods each consisting of $n=5{,}100$ observations.
+Next, we perform a rolling window analysis starting with subperiod January 1, 2015 -- July 1, 2019 and ending with subperiod July 8, 2015 -- January 1, 2020.
+We have $130$ subperiods each consisting of $1{,}146$ observations.
 For each rolling window period we fit a T-GARCH($1,1$) model and estimate the one-period-ahead conditional VaR associated with level $\alpha=0.05$.
-Further, we obtain the associated $95\%$-confidence intervals based on bootstrap (fixed-design RT and recursive-design RT) and asymptotic normality, where the latter is given in \eqref{eq:4.3.10}.
-For example, for the first window the T-GARCH($1,1$) estimates are reported in Table \ref{tab:4.7} and the conditional $5\%$-VaR of the one-period ahead (i.e.\ January 2, 2018) is estimated by $1.48$.
-The corresponding intervals are $[1.39,1.58]$ (fixed design), $[1.38,1.57]$ (recursive design) and $[1.41,1.55]$ (asymp.\ normality).
-Whereas both bootstrap methods yield RT intervals of (approx.) equal length, it is striking that the interval based on the asymptotic approximation is considerably shorter.
+For example, for the first window the T-GARCH($1,1$) estimates are reported in Table \ref{tab:4.7} and the conditional $5\%$-VaR of the one-period ahead (i.e.\ July 1, 2019) is estimated by $1.11$.
+Further, we obtain the associated $95\%$-confidence intervals based on bootstrap and asymptotic normality.
+In addition to the RT intervals of the fixed- and residual-design bootstrap, we also computed an interval based on the asymptotic distribution.
+The corresponding intervals are $[0.850,1.136]$ (fixed-design), $[0.834,1.115]$ (recursive-design), and $[0.828,1.106]$ (asymp.\ normality).
+Although the intervals are fairly similar, the asymptotic and recursive bootstrap intervals are shorter than the fixed-design interval.
+Given its tendency to underestimate variability in finite samples, this result is unsurprising for the asymptotic interval, although for the recursive bootstrap this contrasts the simulation findings.
+Note that the fixed-design iid and block bootstraps produce very similar interval, which is not surprising as our conducted specification tests did not indicate any violation of the iid assumption on the innovations.

 The results of the rolling window analysis are visualized in Figure \ref{fig:4.3}.
 It plots the realized return together with (the opposite of) the estimated conditional VaR.
 For clarity we only indicate the lower and upper bound of the $95\%$ RT fixed-design bootstrap interval.

-We observe that in more turbulent times (e.g.\ February, 2018), the estimated VaR amplifies.
-In such volatile periods we expect the estimation risk to increase and, accordingly, we find wider bootstrap confidence intervals.